CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/SAP-On-Azure.md

 1. #### Module 3: Cloud Operations, Governance, Security

-     - Module 3 has predeployed and preconfigured SAP HANA resources, attendes will be reviewing the pre-configured resources and perform few steps.
+     - Module 3 has predeployed and preconfigured SAP HANA resources, attendees will be reviewing the pre-configured resources and perform few steps.
 Some of the steps are designed as **read-only** and not to be performed as a part of this module.

 1. #### Azure API issue: